 All undergraduate accounting students take a common accounting curriculum of 27 semester hours beyond the nine semester hours included in the business common core.

-The following courses are required for the B.B.A.:

-ACC 301 Intermediate Financial Accounting I

-^{} At least 16 semester hours of the free electives must be non-business courses.
-Prospective students should request an accounting departmental program sheet which details the current requirements for graduation.

-ACC 302 Intermediate Financial Accounting II

-ACC 303 Intermediate Financial Accounting III

-ACC 361 Cost Accounting

-ACC 403 Federal Taxation

-ACC 404 Advanced Taxation

-ACC 405 Auditing

-ACC 407 Consolidation, Governmental and Not-For-Profit Accounting

-ACC 410 Fraud Examination

-In addition, an accounting student must choose either the financial accounting option or the managerial accounting option by taking an additional six semester hours of courses specified below.

-Financial Accounting Option

-Students wishing to sit for the Certified Public Accountant (CPA) exam should select this option and take the following additional courses:

-ACC 341 Business Law II

-Plus one of the following:

-ACC 411 Valuation of Closely Held Businesses

-ACC 412 Valuation of Damages and Lost Profits

-Managerial Accounting Option

-Students primarily interested in careers in corporate or non-profit organizations and planning to sit for the Certified Management Accounting (CMA) exam should select this option and take the following additional courses:

-FIN 320 Financial Management

-Plus one of the following:
+The following courses are required for the B.B.A.: ACC 301 Intermediate Financial Accounting I ACC 302 Intermediate Financial Accounting II ACC 303 Accounting Theory and Topics ACC 361 Cost Accounting ACC 403 Federal Taxation ACC 404 Advanced Taxation ACC 405 Auditing ACC 407 Consolidation and Partnerships in Accounting ACC 410 Fraud Examination In addition, an accounting student must choose either the financial accounting option or the managerial accounting option by taking an additional six semester hours of courses specified below.
+Financial Accounting Option Students wishing to sit for the Certified Public Accountant (CPA) exam should select this option and take the following additional courses: ACC 341 Business Law II and Any one 400-level Accounting Course Managerial Accounting Option Students primarily interested in careers in corporate or non-profit organizations and planning to sit for the Certified Management Accounting (CMA) exam should select this option and take the following additional courses: FIN 320 Financial Management Plus one of the following:

-MGT 340 Total Quality Management

-MIS 311 Business Models

-MIS 405 Business Applications Using Microcomputers

-ACC 411 Valuation of Closely Held Businesses

-ACC 412 Valuation of Damages and Lost Profits

-Course Restrictions

-For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
+MGT 340 Total Quality Management MIS 311 Business Models Any one 400-level Accounting course Course Restrictions For a complete list of prerequisites, corequisites and other restrictions for all courses, please consult the Course Description section of this catalog.
 Graduation Requirement: